Ferry operating hours

 Concessional travel cards cost $15 for residents and ratepayers of the Douglas Shire or $37 for residents of Wujal Wujal and residents and ratepayers of the Cook Shire bounded by the Bloomfield River and the Black Mountain turn-off.

-Application for a concessional travel card can be made by down loading a DF01 – Daintree River Ferry Application for Concessional Travel form.
-Forms are also available from Council’s Mossman Administration Building, the Mossman Library or the Port Douglas library kiosk.
-A Visitor Tickets book of 55 is also available to concessional travel card holders for $15.90.
+Application forms a concessional travel card are available from Council’s Mossman Administration Building, the Mossman Library or the Port Douglas library kiosk.
+A Visitor Tickets book of 55 is also available to concessional travel card holders for $16.

 Statistics and Information